 Hydrocephalus in Children

-Hydrocephalus is a condition in which there is buildup of brain fluid (cerebrospinal fluid), resulting in increased pressure on the brain.
+Hydrocephalus is a neurological condition that causes buildup of cerebrospinal fluid (brain fluid), that causes increased pressure on the brain.
 Often, pediatric hydrocephalus must be treated with surgical intervention.
-Our neurosurgeons use advanced imaging to help make patient specific decisions for a surgical plan best suited for each individual child.
+Our pediatric neurosurgeons use advanced imaging to develop a surgical plan that is best suited for each individual child.

 Surgical Hydrocephalus Treatment

 If a child is diagnosed with hydrocephalus, early treatment is crucial.
-There are two major types of surgery for treating hydrocephalus:
+There are two major types of surgery options to treat hydrocephalus:

-- Endoscopic treatment of hydrocephalus is a surgical treatment that helps children absorb their own CSF (brain fluid) without implanting hardware.
-Our pediatric neurosurgeons use advanced techniques to make this procedure more likely to succeed.
-This usually involves an incision on the floor of the ventricle at the base of the brain, as well as reducing the choroid plexus, which makes CSF.
+- Endoscopic treatment of hydrocephalus is a surgical treatment that helps children absorb their own brain fluid without needing to implant a shunt.
+The procedure usually involves an incision at the base of the brain, to reduce the choroid plexus, which makes the brain fluid, to reduce fluid on the brain.
+This procedure eliminates the need for a surgical shunt.

-- Inserting a shunt (tubing under the skin) to redirect cerebrospinal fluid from the brain to another area of the body.
-This kind of surgical treatment will relieve the pressure in the brain very well, but will likely need more surgery to fix blockages throughout a child’s life.
+- Another treatment option for hydrocephalus is inserting a shunt, which is tubing that runs under the skin, to redirect cerebrospinal fluid from the brain to another area of the body.
+This kind of surgical treatment will relieve pressure on the brain, but will likely need more surgery to fix future blockages throughout a child’s life.

-We offer weekly pediatric neurosurgery clinics in Chapel Hill, Raleigh, Pinehurst, and Wilmington.
-Visit our pediatric neurosurgery clinic locations page for the clinic or hospital nearest you or call 919-445-2410 to schedule an appointment.
+We offer weekly pediatric neurosurgery clinics in Chapel Hill, Raleigh and Wilmington.
+Visit our pediatric neurosurgery clinic locations page for the clinic or hospital nearest you or call (919) 445-2410 to schedule an appointment.

 UNC Neurosurgery also offers hydrocephalus treatment for adult patients.